frankthetank361/GuessingGame/README.md

 # GuessingGame
-Game where you click two buttons and score points if the shapes match
+A game in which you click two buttons and score points if the shapes match.